 During the summer months, I tend to go on camping trips every second weekend, if not every weekend.
 That usually means I have all the camping gear I need packed and ready to go.
 I also have a separate bag that I use for Woody, so when I take him with me, I know all of his dog camping gear is in one place.

 Don’t get me wrong I never used to have bags ready to go but now that I go camping with my dog often then it makes sense.
 The exact items I take every time are usually the same unless I know the weather will be vastly different.
+Not on the list, but something you should take is a tent that is specifically made for camping with a dog, or accommodates dogs.
+I have a page about my top picks of tents for camping with a dog, be sure to check it out.

 I am regularly asked what I need to take when camping with a dog.
-That is a straightforward question to answer now but trust me; it’s years of experiences and LOTS of trial and error.
+That is a straightforward question to answer now but trust me; it’s years of experience and LOTS of trial and error.

 Food & Water